 It’s difficult to convey just how impressive this cable car is.
 Viewed from below it seems to hang in a void, suspended in nothingness as the cable lines merge into the distant granite face.
 You feel an overwhelming sense of awe as you traverse effortlessly up the Aiguille, ancient glacial flows spilling down the vertical sides below you, ears popping more than once on the climb.
 From the mid station to the summit is 1461m – an elevation greater than the UK’s tallest mountain, Ben Nevis at 1345m – yet the cable car soars to the top station in just ten minutes.

 Stepping out at the top you’re faced almost immediately with a narrow supporting bridge which connects the Piton with the Aigulle itself, spanning high above the 55’ degree Cunningham Couloir.
 Sufferers of vertigo, take note – this is the first of many challenges you’ll encounter on this trip.
 Also worth noting is the wind.
-9 times out of 10, it’s incredibly windy and you’ll also notice a marked difference in temperature from the valley floor.
-Temperatures drop 1°C per 150m and, with Chamonix at an elevation 1035m and the top of the Aiguille at 3842m, there’s a palpable chill at the summit.
+Nine times out of ten it’s incredibly windy and you’ll also notice a marked difference in temperature from the valley floor.
+Temperatures drop 1°C per 150m and with Chamonix at an elevation 1035m and the top of the Aiguille at 3842m, there’s a palpable chill at the summit.
 To save you brain-strain arithmetic, this equates to a temperature change somewhere in the region of 19°C from the valley floor.
-And this is without factoring the effects of windchill.
+And this is without factoring the effects of wind chill.
 Wrap up warm, it's cold up there even in summer (-31.2°C was the coldest recorded temperature at the summit).
 Visitors should also take appropriate eye wear as the sun’s strength is amplified greatly at altitude and compounded by reflection off the snow and ice.